vitaliytv/litellm-operator/docs/user-guide/users.md

 ## User Roles

-### Standard User
+### Customer User
 - Can create virtual keys
 - Limited to personal budget
 - Cannot manage other users
+- Access to specified models only

 ### Admin User
 - Can manage all users and teams
 - Can create system-wide policies
 - Access to admin endpoints
+- Full model access

 ## Best Practices

-- Use email addresses as user IDs for consistency
+- Use email addresses as user identifiers for consistency
 - Set appropriate budget limits based on usage patterns
+- Use meaningful key aliases for easy identification
+- Enable autoCreateKey for seamless user onboarding
+- Set reasonable budget durations to prevent overspending
 - Regularly review and update user permissions
-- Use metadata for organizational tracking

 ## Next Steps